Shahzad Waseem

-Dr. Shahzad Waseem (ڈاکٹر شہزاد وسیم) is a Pakistani politician who was the former Leader of the House for the Senate of Pakistan serving from 4 June 2020 to 20 April 2022.
+Shahzad Waseem (ڈاکٹر شہزاد وسیم) is a Pakistani politician who was the former Leader of the House for the Senate of Pakistan serving from 4 June 2020 to 20 April 2022.
 He has been a member of Senate of Pakistan from Punjab since October 2018.

 Political career

-Dr. Shahzad Waseem is a Pakistani politician who is the current Leader of the Opposition in the Senate of Pakistan since 20 April 2022.
-He was appointed as Leader of the House for Senate of Pakistan by former Prime Minister Imran Khan.He served as Leader of the House from 04 June 2020 to 20 April 2022.
+Waseem is the current Leader of the Opposition in the Senate of Pakistan since 20 April 2022.
+He was appointed as Leader of the House for Senate of Pakistan by former Prime Minister Imran Khan.He served as Leader of the House from 4 June 2020 to 20 April 2022.

 Waseem has been elected to the Senate of Pakistan from Punjab on the seat vacated by Chaudhry Mohammad Sarwar representing Pakistan Tehreek-e-Insaf.
 The election was held on 3 October 2018 between him and Khawaja Ahmed Hassan of Pakistan Muslim League (N).
 Waseem secured 181 votes compared to 169 for Hassan.

 He is the member of following standing committees of Senate since elected in 2018: